-The "S" corporation has the unique feature of passing its income through to its owners, so that the entity itself does not pay income taxes.
-The owners report the income on their tax returns, thereby avoiding the double taxation that arises in a regular "C" corporation, where the business is taxed on its income, and then the investors are taxed on the dividends they receive from the corporation.
+An "S" corporation passes its income through to its owners, so that the entity itself does not pay income taxes.
+The owners report the income on their tax returns, thereby avoiding the double taxation that arises in a regular "C" corporation.

 The income distribution from an "S" corporation is on a per share owned basis.
 However, if an investor's holdings in the entity are for a partial year, then the income distribution is made based on shares held per day, through the fiscal year of the entity.
 The income distribution to a deceased investor is based on that person's ownership percentage through his or her date of death.